 Cheltenham Road, Black Rock

 West course length: 6077 metres, par 72

 The West Course was ranked number 1 in Australia in 2018.
 It was designed by the legendary Dr Alister Mackenzie and features all the elements of strategic design that make the game both challenging and enjoyable for both professionals and amateurs alike.
 A classic example of Dr Mackenzie's work is the 10th hole measuring less than 300 metres.
 A cavernous bunker set into the hill defends the green and dictates club selection.
 Players have a range of options available on what is a wonderful example of risk-reward golf.
 Alex Russell designed the East Course.
 The 18th hole has determined the winner of many big tournaments and matches.
 It is rightfully considered one of the finest finishing holes in golf.
 A composite course combining 12 holes of the West Course and six from the East is used to host Major events.
 This format is used so that play is contained in the main paddock and no roads are crossed over.
 The Composite has long been rated in the top 10 courses of world golf.
 Find out more.

 Course length: 6352 metres, par: 72

-The number 2 ranked course in the nation and for good reason.
-Designed by Dan Soutar but the influence of Dr Mackenzie should not be understated.
-Strategic bunkering and wicked green contours are standout features.
-While native vegetation forms a natural boundary for each hole.
-During a visit to Melbourne, Mackenzie advised the club to shorten the 15th hole from a blind par 4 into an uphill par 3 with a steep tilt from back to front.
+The number 4 ranked course in the nation, and for good reason.
+It was designed by Dan Soutar but the influence of Dr Mackenzie should not be understated.
+Strategic bunkering and wicked green contours are its standout features, while native vegetation forms a natural boundary for each hole.
+During a visit to Melbourne, Mackenzie advised the club to shorten the 15th hole from a blind par 4 into an uphill par 3, with a steep tilt from back to front.
 The 15th is now considered a work of genius.
-The blind approach shot on the 17th hole adds even more to the challenge especially at such a critical stage of the round.
+The blind approach shot on the 17th hole adds even more to the challenge, especially as it occurs at such a critical stage of the round.
+Find out more.

 The Metropolitan Golf Club